ByAUJay

 Pain

-Your Solidity upgrade path is sound, but your signer ops are not.
-One distracted click on an opaque signature prompt can push a malicious upgrade, drain a treasury, or brick a proxy admin across networks.
-The 2023 Ledger Connect Kit compromise is the canonical lesson: a compromised NPM package briefly pushed malicious signing flows across multiple dapps; users who “approved” the wrong typed data saw funds drained.
-The hardware was fine—the human workflow and supply chain weren’t. (ledger.com)
+Your Solidity upgrade path looks solid, but the way you're handling signer operations could use some work.
+Just one distracted click on a confusing signature prompt could lead to a malicious upgrade, empty your treasury, or even mess up a proxy admin across different networks.
+The 2023 Ledger Connect Kit incident serves as a perfect example: a compromised NPM package momentarily spread malicious signing flows across several dapps.
+Users who accidentally “approved” the wrong typed data ended up losing funds.
+The hardware itself was okay--the issue lay in the human workflow and supply chain. (ledger.com)

 Agitation